 As time passed, Tom and Silvia grew older and Tom had almost a full head of grey hair.
-He was now in his sixties and he knew his time was coming.
+Now in his sixties, surprised he had lasted this long, Tom knew his time was coming.

 One day, his daughter, Lilly, was diagnosed with cancer.
 Tom flew across the country to see her.
 He walked into the hospital with Silvia and was taken to Lilly’s room.
 Tom talked with the doctors and discovered it was serious.
 He walked over to Lilly and sat down next to her.
 Knowing what he needed to do, he leaned over and hugged his daughter.